Postgraduate Virtual Open Day 18 July 2018

 - the LLMs in Paris and Piraeus, where block teaching is offered;

-- the Distance Learning LLM in Computer and Communication Law, and
+- the Distance Learning LLM in Computer and Communication Law

-Students must enrol for a September start.
-Over the course of two to three years they will build up 120 credits, of which at least 30 credits must be dissertation.
+Students can enrol for a September or January start.
+Over the course of two to four years they will build up 180 credits, of which at least 45 credits must be dissertation.
+A minimum of 45 credits must be taken each year of study for September starters and a minimum of 22.5 credits for the January intake.
 Modules must be chosen at the beginning of each academic year for the academic year ahead.
 You should be aware that London lectures are held both during the day and in the evening.
 In exceptional circumstances, a break in study can be requested.

 The time allowed to study this Diploma is from two to three years.